 Key audit matter How our audit addressed the key audit matter Valuation of intercompany loans receivable Judgement is required to assess if intercompany loans receivable can be recovered in full or if an expected credit loss provision is required.
-Given the magnitude of the amount due at 31 March 2022 of £522m (2021: £520m) this has been an area of focus for our audit.
-Refer to Note 8 of the financial statements.
+Given the magnitude of the amount due as at 31 March 2023 of We obtained an understanding and assessed the design and implementation of financial controls relating to the valuation of intercompany loans receivable. £406m (2022: £522m) this has been an area of focus for our audit.
 We have verified that management have appropriately applied IFRS 9 to determine the expected credit loss.
-We have verified that estimates made where applicable are consistent with those made by Group management (being management of Kemble Water Holdings Limited), for other purposes e.g. long term viability in the Group assessment ('Group' being the Kemble Water Holdings Limited group).
+We have verified that estimates made where applicable are consistent with those made by Group management (being management of Kemble Water Holdings Limited), Refer to Note 7 of the financial statements. for other purposes e.g. the assessment of the carrying value of goodwill.
 We have verified that other assumptions and estimates management have made for this assessment are reasonable.
 We have obtained management's model and verified the mathematical accuracy of calculations used.
-Overall we conclude with the assessment that management have made and that there is no indication of material impairment.
+Overall, we conclude with the assessment that management have made and that there is no indication of material impairment.